okjuan/virtual.book/_posts/2023-12-01-where-ideas-come-from.md

 > My basic belief about the making of stories is that they pretty much make themselves.
 The job of the writer is to give them a place to grow, and to transcribe them of course...I believe stories are found things, like fossils in the ground...Stories are relics, part of an undiscovered, pre-existing world.
 The writer's job is to use the tools...to get as much of each one out of the ground intact as possible.

 Other prolific writers agree.
-David Lynch fishes out his ideas from the depths of his subconscious:
+David Lynch fishes his ideas out of the depths of his subconscious:

 > Ideas are like fish.
 You don't make the fish, you catch the fish.